Range Rover (L322): 2006

-The Range Rover's exterior was updated for 2006 along with the BMW V8 being replaced with a Jaguar unit.
+The Range Rover's exterior was updated in 2005 for the model year 2006 along with the BMW V8 being replaced with a Jaguar unit (some cars registered in 2005 have the new Jaguar engines).
 The new engine choices were Jaguar's AJ-V8, with 4.4-litre 300 hp or 4.2-litre 400 hp supercharged variants.
 The engines are aluminium alloy units, with advanced torque-based engine management system, drive-by-wire throttle control, and variable camshaft phasing (on the 4.4-litre version).
 This new Range Rover was officially presented at the 2005 North American International Auto Show and released in summer 2005.

 From the diesel engine of the 2006 model (at this time still the BMW six-cylinder unit) to the supercharged V8, the car could reach 60 mph from 14.8 seconds or as little as 6.5 seconds and has a top speed from 110 mph to approximately 130 mph (governed), respectively.

 In addition to the engine change, the 2006 Range Rover is equipped with an updated "infotainment" system.
 This includes a touch screen with on and off-road navigation, radio, CD, Satellite Radio (US), telephone, rear view camera, a wireless video camera system and other additional features all accessed via the same user interface.
 The audio system is Harman Kardon Logic 7 surround sound.
 Also available is a DVD rear seat entertainment which is fully integrated.